Krishan-Nattar/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context api allows the ability send props to child components without having to explicity write each passing of the prop.
+This helps avoid the issue of 'prop drilling'

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are where we hold the logic for our application.
+They will be called and take in data.
+They will then dispatch instructions over to the reducer.
+Reducers are where instructions are interpreted in order to manipulate the state.
+The store is where all state is held.
+The store is the single source of truth, because all state is kept there.
+Any use of that information throughout the application is via props, not directly through state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is state that is accessible globally, or throughout the whole application.
+Component state is state that is accessible within that specific component, or any component it passes via props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is a middleware which watches for a returned function, isntead of the standard object.
+It allows an action to return a function, therefore allowing asynchronous commands.
+Our action creators now can contain a nested function.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux is great.
+It makes everything a lot easier to access after the initial setup.

 ## Project Set Up